rhiannonsmeby/happy-habit-server/README.md

 ```javascript
 /api/entry
 ```
-Returns the entries that are assigned to the user
+Returns entries that are assigned to the user and enables users to post, update, and delete their entries

 #### Status codes